-In xenograft studies in which mice were implanted with a breast adenocarcinoma cell line, MDA-MB-231-luc, we tested the in vivo efficacy of APR-548 when administered by twice-daily intraperitoneal (i.p.) injection, or by twice-daily or three times daily oral (PO) gavage.
+In xenograft studies in which mice were implanted with a mutant TP53 breast adenocarcinoma cell line, MDA-MB-231-luc, we tested the in vivo efficacy of APR-548 when administered as a single agent by twice-daily oral (PO) gavage.
 In these studies, mice received APR-548 for three cycles where each cycle consisted of 5 consecutive days of dosing followed by 2 days without dosing.
-Tumor growth inhibition was measured on day 33 post-inoculation, 3 days after the final dosing in the final cycle.
+Tumor growth inhibition was assessed by measurement of tumor weight at post-mortem examination on day 33 post-inoculation.
 In mice receiving APR-548 via oral administration, we observed reductions in tumor weight relative to untreated control mice.
-Results from these studies are summarized in the following table.
+Results from these studies are summarized in the following graph.